- Companion Laser Therapy

 Companion Laser Therapy

-Brown Creek Equine Hospital is excited to offer our clients Companion Laser Therapy.
+Brown Creek Integrative Veterinary Services is excited to offer our clients Companion Laser Therapy.
 Laser therapy provides a non-invasive, pain-free, surgery-free, drug-free treatment which is used to treat a variety of conditions and can be performed in conjunction with existing treatment protocols.
 Relief and/or improvement is often noticed within hours depending on the condition and your horse’s response.
 Whether your horse is rehabilitating from trauma or injury, healing from wounds, or simply aging, they can benefit from this innovative approach to treating pain.

 Flexineb Portable Equine Nebulizer Therapy